aeusebiobaskerville/awesome4girls/README.md

   - [Tech Girlz](http://www.techgirlz.org/)

-    We are a nonprofit dedicated to reducing — and, we hope, ultimately eliminating — the gender gap in technology occupations.
+    Tech Girlz is a nonprofit dedicated to reducing — and, we hope, ultimately eliminating — the gender gap in technology occupations.
 We hold workshops and an annual entrepreneurial summer camp aimed at giving middle-school girls hands-on experience with different kinds of technology and enable them to interact with women who have carved out successful careers in technology fields.

 ### Linux/OpenSource
 ([Go to top](#awesome4girls---))